CsPS0/PDF-Processor/README.md

 - OCR accuracy depends on the quality of the PDF and the Tesseract installation
 - The Discord bot creates a temporary directory for processing files, which are automatically cleaned up
+- **Custom Theme:** The GUI application uses a custom theme defined in the `themes/` directory.
+You can modify `themes/website_theme.json` to customize the application's appearance.

 ## License